 BKB streams all weekly Shabbat evening services beginning on Zoom and then to Facebook Live at 7:30 pm.

-At, 7:18 pm, for those on Zoom, join the “Zoom Lobby Schmooze”.
-At 7:30 pm, the service starts on Zoom and Facebook Live
+For those services that are not “Regathering” (in-person):at 7:18 pm, for those on Zoom, join the “Zoom Lobby Schmooze”; and at 7:30 pm, the service starts on Zoom and Facebook Live

 The shaliach tzibburim (the messengers of a congregation in a public prayer) for these services will be:

 February 4-BKB Soloist Fran Beckerman

 Monthly Shabbat Morning Interactive Service and Study on Zoom

 Join us for an interactive Shabbat Morning Service and Study with Rabbi Alan Henkin via Zoom!
 Please email firstname.lastname@example.org to get the Zoom invitation to this service.